 The importance of elliptic operators lies in the fact that they admit an inverse modulo operators of order $-\infty$.
-We may prove this analogously as in the case of a compact manifold.
-See also \cite[Theorem 3.3]{kordyukov} where Kordyukov proves the existence of parametrices for his class of pseudodifferential operators (which is our class restricted to operators of finite propagation).
+We may prove this analogously as in the case of pseudodifferential operators defined over a compact manifold.
+See also \cite[Theorem 3.3]{kordyukov} where Kordyukov proves the existence of parametrices for his class of pseudodifferential operators (which coincides with our class with the additional requirement that the operators must have finite propagation).

 \begin{thm}[Existence of parametrices] Let $P \in \UPsiDO^k(E,F)$ be elliptic.

 Then there exists an operator $Q \in\UPsiDO^{-k}(F, E)$ such that

 where $S_1 \in \UPsiDO^{-\infty}(F)$ and $S_2 \in \UPsiDO^{-\infty}(E)$. \end{thm}